Open-Attestation/documentation-website/website/docs/test5-section/revoke.md

 ---
 id: revoke
-title: Revoke documents
+title: Revocation
-sidebar_label: Revoke documents
+sidebar_label: Revocation
 ---

 <!--Flag: the content below is for preview purposes and will be updated.-->

+>**Important**: Transferable records are unable to be revoked.
+Instead, you can choose to surrender a transferable record to freeze the records in the document.
+In this way, they can no longer be used for transfers, but are still valid for verification.

-To revoke verifiable documents, choose one of the methods below depending on how they were issued:
+Depending on how the verifiable documents were issued, choose one of the revocation methods below:

 - Revoke verifiable documents issued with DID
     - [Using document store](/docs/test2-section/revoke-document-did/revoke-using-document-store)